Back to Blog

 Google's local search algorithm doesn't just count your stars.
 It measures engagement signals — and review responses are one of the strongest.

 Google's own support documentation states that "responding to reviews shows that you value your customers and their feedback."
-That's corporate speak for: we factor this into how we rank you.
+Translation: they factor this into how they rank you.

 • Response rate — What percentage of reviews get a reply